drts01/scale-av-kb/content/adr/_index.md

 | ----------- | ------------------------ |
 | 1000 - 1999 | Governence Documentation |
 | 8000 - 9999 | Miscellaneous            |

+## Descision Guidelines

+Descision are a balance of maintainablity, opensource, approachablity for new contributers.